 Growing up, green bean casserole never made an appearance at our holiday table.
-But when I married into my husband’s family, I quickly learned it wasn’t Thanksgiving without the traditional version—you know, the one made with cream of mushroom soup and topped with French’s crispy onions.
-While there’s nothing wrong with the classic (it’s a classic for a reason!), I love this version that keeps what everyone loves about the original but with fresh ingredients made from scratch.
+But when I married into my husband’s family, I quickly learned it wasn’t Thanksgiving without the traditional version (you know, the one made with cream of mushroom soup and topped with French’s crispy onions).
+While there’s nothing wrong with the classic (it’s a classic for a reason!), I love this version that keeps what everyone loves about the original, but uses fresh ingredients instead of canned.

 Key Ingredients and Substitutions